 Zaragoza may not be as well-known to expats as Madrid, Barcelona or Seville, but with nearly a million inhabitants and a lot of changes in the last few years, this provincial city is growing in prominence and size.
 2008 was the year of the EXPO, the international exhibition, themed around water, a much-needed resource in this desert-surrounded city.
 Three new bridges were built for the occasion, as well as the ultra-modern Water Tower, an outdoor amphitheatre for summer concerts, and the extensive Luis Buñuel Park which provides a huge green recreational area along the banks of the mighty Ebro River.

 Alongside this modern architecture and a new high-tech tram system, Zaragoza has an incredible Basilica, held dear by people from all over Spain.
 It’s known as ‘El Pilar’ for the pillar on which the Virgin Mary is said to have appeared.
 Indeed, expats in Zaragoza will notice how many women are named ‘Pilar’, in honour of this historic religious site.

 Zaragoza’s history stretches back two millennia, to the first expat visitors, evidenced by the many surviving Roman walls and ruins, which include an impressive amphitheatre that was discovered and carefully excavated in the 1980s and is now a museum.

 Expats may find it difficult to initially settle in due to the language difficulties, sluggish bureaucracy and the insular community.
-Those that overcome these obstacles, however, get to enjoy a more relaxing, simpler and sunnier way of life.
+Those who overcome these obstacles, however, get to enjoy a more relaxing, simpler and sunnier way of life.
 To help, there is a vibrant and welcoming expat community.
 Another source of welcome and social interaction are the many Spanish people who are interested in practising their English or getting to know new residents.